-This narrow hole in the wall seems somehow intimidating, but once you’re inside the atmosphere is warm and welcoming.
+This narrow hole in the wall seems somehow intimidating, but once you’re inside the Guerilla Cafe the atmosphere is warm and welcoming.
 It has a comfortable, casual cafe vibe, with local art on the walls.
 Seating consists of a long counter with round stools, and a few tables with chairs both indoors and outdoors.
 Customers order at the front counter, then take a seat.
 Breakfast includes a variety of pastries--the mini scones are mega good and the popular gluten-free mochi muffins are usually gone--as well as an assortment of egg dishes, polenta porridge, and a waffle of the day (are you up for lemon-poppyseed?), but no bacon.
 The chai latte is delish, and a rich hot chocolate is also exceptional.
 Lunch items include a savory polenta topped with mushrooms, sun-dried tomatoes, and a drizzle of truffle oil, and the soup is always vegetarian.
 Breakfast is served until 2 p.m.; lunch begins at 10:30 a.m.

 interior of Guerilla Cafe in Berkeley, California